paul-hammant/tbd/content/observed-habits/index.md

 * bring up the application on their workstation and play with it.
 * run all unit, integration and functional tests against it locally

-Shared nothing require significant discipline to achieve.
+Shared nothing requires significant discipline to achieve.
 It generally means that no TCP-IP leaves the developers box, and being able to prove that by running those operations while disconnected from the network.
 The implementing of the wire mocking (service virtualization) of dependent tiers outside the team, is a given.
 The highest accomplished Trunk Based Development teams employ mocking of tiers within the same application, in order to make